Harbor Behavioral Health

 Behavioral Connections of Wood County merged with Harbor in 2014 and is a not for profit comprehensive behavioral health care agency providing treatment for mental health and substance abuse concerns for residents of Wood County, Ohio.
 Call 419.352.1545.

 Lucas County Heroin & Opiate Initiative

-The Lucas County Heroin & Opiate Initiative is a collaboration of Harbor Behavioral Health and UMADAOP funded by the Lucas County Mental Health & Recovery Services Board.
-Their goal is to raise awareness, provide resources, and encourage all members of our community to do their part to help prevent others from abusing prescription medications and struggling with addition and fatal overdose.
+The Lucas County Heroin & Opiate Initiative, of Harbor is funded by the Lucas County Mental Health & Recovery Services Board.
+It’s goal is to raise awareness, provide resources, and encourage all members of our community to do their part to help prevent others from abusing prescription medications and struggling with addition and fatal overdose.

 SCAT (Sylvania Community Action Team)

 SCAT is a Youth, Parent & Community group to encourage healthy lifestyles for kids, and to discourage drug and alcohol use and other negative and unhealthy behaviors – not intervention, but prevention.
 A primary focus is encouraging community and parent involvement with challenges that face our youth.

 Rescue Mental Health and Addiction Services

 Rescue Mental Health & Addiction Services is a professional behavioral healthcare organization dedicated to providing timely, compassionate, crisis care, recovery and evidence-based behavioral healthcare treatment services that promote health, hope and optimism.

 The Hazelden Betty Ford Foundation